Parliamentary.ai

 Overview

-This bill aims to prohibit the wearing of face coverings that obscure the face in public places in England and Wales, with certain exceptions.
-It also allows private businesses and public service providers to request the removal of face coverings in specific circumstances.
+This bill aims to prohibit the wearing of face coverings that primarily obscure the face in public places in England and Wales, with several exceptions.
+It also allows private businesses and public service providers to request the removal of face coverings under specific circumstances.

 Description

-The bill makes it an offence to wear a garment or object primarily intended to obscure the face in a public place (as defined in the Public Order Act 1936).
-This prohibition includes places such as streets, parks, and public transportation.
-However, several exemptions exist, including:
+The bill makes it an offence to wear a garment or object designed to obscure the face in public places, as defined by the Public Order Act 1936.
+This is subject to exceptions for:

 Government Spending